AlexBNZ/gravity_falls/README.md

 * **Question Mark (Soos and the Real Girl)**

 Upon starting, the player has 16 seconds to shoot the lit Mystery Shack ramp to help Soos talk to a girl.
 Achieving this starts the mode proper, where the player has 20 seconds to help Soos fix things, during which every shot and target is worth 200,000 points.
-On top of this, every shot on the Portal target increases the shot/target bonus by 50,000 points.
-These points are awarded as part of the End of Ball Bonus.
+On top of this, every shot on the Portal target increases a bonus by 50,000 points.
+These bonus points are awarded as part of the End of Ball Bonus.
 The mode ends when the timer runs out.
 (CURRENTLY WORKING!)

 * **Bag of Ice (Roadside Attraction)**